-Veneers are very thin laminates of porcelain designed to cover the front surfaces
+Veneers are very thin ceramic laminates of porcelain designed to cover the front surfaces of your

-of teeth.
-They are bonded to the teeth creating a beautiful and attractive smile.
+teeth.
+They are bonded to your teeth creating a beautiful and attractive smile.
+Veneers can

-Veneers can completely reshape your teeth and smile.
-As with most dental restorations,
+completely reshape your teeth and smile.
+As with most dental restorations, veneers are not

 - Cosmetically, to create a uniform, white, beautiful smile